 But then, this graphic happened:

 But it took forever for me to see it because she’s one of countless female non-characters who exist throughout all of fiction.
 I’m talking about nerdy things and fantasy because it’s what I do, but the fact remains that there are go-to, male-centric ideas about / approaches to female characters that persist—and result in strange, subtly off characters like River.
 Women will cling to men in a story and never interact with other women.
 Often there aren’t many named women in a story, and if there are, they will, like River Song and Amy Pond, be fixated with a single male character.
 The Bechdel test highlights these standards very, very clearly.
-If you don’t know about it, you should check it out and you should absolutely take the test for all of your writing (even beyond sexism, it’s just an awesome reviewing tool for your work [and if I didn’t care about drawing attention away from sexism, I’d try to make similar tools to foster realism and diversity in narrative]).
+If you don’t know about it, you should check it out and you should absolutely take the test for all of your writing (even beyond sexism, it’s just an awesome reviewing tool for your work).
 Subjecting some of your favorite stories to the test will also be eye-opening.

 But all I’ve done so far is tell you what the Free Female Protagonist isn’t.
 And, I’m sorry, but I want to reinforce that more to make my point clear.
 So one more stop into the world of comics to talk about the idea that …